KaHaDo/amazon_review_analyzer/README.md

     Define where processed files should be saved.
     (Also relative to the project’s root directory.)

-After defining all variables rename the files to config.yaml and kaggle.json.
+After defining all variables rename the Config-files to config.yaml and kaggle.json.
 The program can be started as follows:

-python3 07_LDA_LSA.py
+python3 07_LDA_LSA.py (final script amazon_review_analyzer.py - to be changed)